drop-table-ryhmatyo/tekislauta-server/APIdocs.md

 Gets all replies to a thread. `topic` is the post ID of the starting message.

 ## POST `/boards/:abbreviation/posts/topics/:topic`
+Creates a reply to a thread.
+The `Post` response model is used.

 ### Parameters
 Key | Required | Description